About the Program

 Shared Savings Program

-The Shared Savings Program is an important innovation for moving CMS' payment system away from volume and toward value and outcomes.
+The Shared Savings Program is an important innovation for moving the Centers for Medicare & Medicaid Services' (CMS') payment system away from volume and toward value and outcomes.
 It is an alternative payment model that:

 - Promotes accountability for a patient population.